DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world1.md

 "..."

 "Even with the loss of Vanessa, the demons remain strong.
-And then the ceasefire with the foreign gods too, wasn't the result of an actual victory in war, but instead they suggested it themselves."
+And then the ceasefire with the sidhes too, wasn't the result of an actual victory in war, but instead they suggested it themselves."

 "That's..."